NIVANorge/chemspiderapi/README.md

 chemspideR
 ==========

-> R functionalities for ChemSpider's new API services
+> `R` functionalities for ChemSpider's new API services

-ChemSpider has introduced a new API syntax in late 2018. `chemspideR` provides R wrappers around the new API services.
+ChemSpider has introduced a new API syntax in late 2018. `chemspideR` provides `R` wrappers around the new API services.

 The aim of this package is to:

-1. Translate the new ChemSpider API services into R-friendly functions.
+1. Translate the new ChemSpider API services into `R`-friendly functions.
 2. Include thorough quality checking *before* the query is send, to avoid using up the query quota on, e.g., spelling errors.
 3. Implement the `R` functionality in a way that is suitable for both `base` and `tidyverse` programming.
 4. Provide (non-ChemSpider) convenience functions to complement the functionality.